sujeet-pro/v1.sujeet.pro/src/content/blog/better-error-handling-in-javascript-typescript.md

 }
 ```

-### Should we make it error-first, similar to node?
+### The Ideal order of result and error in the tuple

 The intention behind this exploration is to find ways to ensure we as developers take care of errors.

-I have not put any thought into should errors or results be first in the return tuple.
 If you want node-like ordering (`error, res`), error-first makes sense.
 For me, since the inspiration was from Go, and it uses `res, err` ordering, I stick with that in the article.

 ```typescript